cfurrow/plex-playlist-creators/README.md

 PLEX_TOKEN=your-token-here
 ```

-Now you should be able to run the script:
+Now you should be able to run either script:

 ```
 python cartoon_playlist.py
+# or this one:
+python aired_today_playlist.py
+# or this one:
+python aired_today_playlist.py '2019-02-10'
 ```

-You should see output like this:
+You should see output like this depending on the script you ran:

 ```
 python3.10 cartoon_playlist.py